germinateplatform/germinate-server/docs/config.md

 # Google Analytics will be enabled if this property is set.
 google.analytics.key      = <google analytics key if using>
 # The colored boxes at the top of the dashboard/home page can be changed here.
-dashboard.categories      = <comma separated list of the dashboard categories to show. any of: 'germplasm', 'markers', 'maps', 'traits', 'climates', 'compounds', 'locations', 'datasets', 'datasetsGenotype', 'datasetsTrials', 'datasetsAllelefreq', 'datasetsClimate', 'datasetsCompound', 'experiments', 'groups', 'images', 'fileresources'>
+dashboard.categories      = <comma separated list of the dashboard categories to show. any of: 'germplasm', 'markers', 'maps', 'traits', 'climates', 'compounds', 'locations', 'datasets', 'datasetsGenotype', 'datasetsTrials', 'datasetsAllelefreq', 'datasetsClimate', 'datasetsCompound', 'experiments', 'groups', 'images', 'fileresources'; don't include the quotes>
 # Pages can be hidden for example if you don't have that kind of data.
 hidden.pages              = <names of those pages that should be hidden from the user interface (https://github.com/germinateplatform/germinate-vue/blob/master/src/router/index.js)>
 # The comments feature can be disabled if you don't want users to add comments.